mdn/content/files/en-us/web/accessibility/understanding_wcag/operable/index.md

 ---
 This article provides practical advice on how to write your web content so that it conforms to the success criteria outlined in the **Operable** principle of the Web Content Accessibility Guidelines (WCAG) 2.0 and 2.1.
 Operable states that user interface components and navigation must be operable.

-> **Note:** To read the W3C definitions for Operable and its guidelines and success criteria, see <a href="https://www.w3.org/TR/WCAG21/#operable">Principle 2: Operable — User interface components and navigation must be operable.</a>
+> **Note:** To read the W3C definitions for Operable and its guidelines and success criteria, see [Principle 2: Operable — User interface components and navigation must be operable.](https://www.w3.org/TR/WCAG21/#operable)

 ## Guideline 2.1 — Keyboard Accessible: Make all functionality available from a keyboard